MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/biometric/ranking-a-biometric-driver-on-windows-update.md

 If a customer decides to opt into a legacy stack, the customer can install a higher-ranked legacy driver over the WBDI driver.

-## How Feature Score Works
+## How Feature Score works

-Feature Score is represented in the third and fourth digit of the overall driver rank.
+[Feature Score](../install/feature-score--windows-vista-and-later-.md) is represented in the third and fourth digit of the overall driver rank.
 For instance, *GG* is the feature score from the following driver rank:

 ```cpp
 0x00GG0000